Sussex County, New Jersey: Television

-Sussex County is served by Optimum, a division of Altice USA, in Sparta, New Jersey.
+Sussex County is served by Optimum, a division of Optimum Communications, in Sparta, New Jersey.
 Optimum has offered channels for local access programming (channel 10) and for "community bulletin boards".
 It offers two free Public Service Announcements or event advertisements for free to non-profit organizations in Sussex and Warren Counties.

 WMBC-TV an independent television station owned by Mountain Broadcasting Corporation, is licensed to operate in Newton.
 It is recognized for providing Korean language programming in the New York metropolitan area but also offers English-language programs.
 Its studios are located in West Caldwell, New Jersey and its transmitter near Lake Hopatcong.
 Before 2009, it operated an analog transmission on virtual channel 63 (UHF-63) but has converted to broadcasting its signal on digital channel 18.

 The New Jersey Public Broadcasting Authority maintains the license to operate a low-power translator (W36AZ) in Sussex Borough to broadcast the state's public television station, NJTV.
 This station, which used to be the New Jersey Network (NJN), is operated by WNET.org, the parent company of New York City's flagship public television stations, WNET and WLIW, through a subsidiary nonprofit organization, Public Media NJ.